VirtualFlyBrain/VFB_DB/README.md

 Note: as a very long job recomended to run as: ```nohup nice nice krenew -k /disk/data/Home/$USER/mylongcred -t ./getFlybase.sh &```

 Note: This will take hours!
+(8.5 on karenin)